-How do you read the Bible?
+How Do You Read the Bible?

-Still others read the Bible like a “how to” book—noting the things that they should do and the things that they shouldn’t.
+Some people read the Bible like a textbook—to amass knowledge.
+Other people read the Bible like a book of law—looking for precedent and loopholes to justify themselves, ideas, and behavior.
+Still, others read the Bible like a “how to” book—noting the things that they should do and the things that they shouldn’t.

-Not only should we pursue the Bible as narrative, but also with the knowledge that the narrative is best comprehended when it is experienced in community.
+Not only should we pursue the Bible as narrative, but also with the knowledge that the narrative is best comprehended when it is experienced in the community.

 Although personal Bible study and reflection is helpful and enlightening, it is also ego-centric and intellectually narcissistic.
 It is through the lens of community dialogue that a deeper and fuller understanding can best be discovered.